Personalise your PSA test

 Prostate specific antigen (PSA)

-Your PSA level can help you understand your risk of prostate cancer and guide further testing.
+Your PSA level is used by doctors to assess prostate cancer risk and guide further testing.

 Free PSA

-If your PSA level is between 2.0 - 10μg/L we'll check your free PSA level to get more information on your prostate cancer risk
+If your PSA level is between 2.0 - 10μg/L we'll check your free PSA level.
+These additional markers can provide doctors with more context when interpreting a borderline PSA result.

 Free PSA to Total PSA ratio